jbarnett8/CME211/hw2/README.md

 # Part 1 writeup

 When creating this test data, I made sure to have 10 different numbers for the `user_id` but only three unique numbers for the `movie_id` as was requested in the problem statement.
 I picked numbers ranging from 1 to 999 since this seemed mostly appropriate given the sample data set.
-In keeping with the format of the actual data set, each number starts on the same column to mainatin consistent formatting.
-I did not create a reference solution.
+In keeping with the format of the actual data set, each number starts on the same column to maintain consistent formatting.
+Further, we notice that users appear multiple times reviewing different movies, but only one review per movie per user.
+I created a reference solution using a simple spreadsheet since the data-set was so small, and implementing the cosine similarity is simply done with such a small set.

 # Part 2 writeup

-Running with u.data yields:
+Running with `u.data` yields:

 <pre><font color="#8AE234"><b>jb0@rice15</b></font>:<font color="#729FCF"><b>~/cme211/hw2</b></font>$ python3 similarity.py ml-100k/u.data out.txt 6
 Input MovieLens file: ml-100k/u.data